 Your Name – Its Significance in a Multicultural World

 Why is my name important, you may ask?
 Your name is distinctive and significant for so many reasons.
-It is the first and perhaps most important thing anyone will ever give you.
+It is the first — and perhaps the most important — thing anyone will ever give you.

 Naming Conventions

-The child’s parents commonly name their child in Western cultures, but it may be a communal effort in other cultures.
+In Western cultures, parents commonly name their child, but in other cultures, naming a child may be a communal effort.
 Somehow, you receive your name at birth.
 That name will be with you forever unless you consciously decide to change it.
 You are stuck with it whether you like it or not.

 To be clear, we are talking about given names, also known in Western cultures as first or Christian names.
 That would be a name given to a child at or shortly after birth and is usually, but not always, different from those of anyone else in the child’s immediate family.
-Family names are typically the same for every member of the immediate family.
+Family names are typically the same for all immediate family members.

 Whoever chooses the newborn child’s name must consider the language of the country or local community where the child is born.
 The sounds and spelling of the name must adhere to the rules and restrictions of the language.
 Otherwise, significant complications could arise that will be difficult or impossible to overcome.
 We will see examples of these later in this essay.
 The culture and history of the region go hand in hand with language.

-There may also be legal restrictions regarding the naming of a child.
-For example, in Japan, there is no space for a middle name on a child’s official birth registration, so only one given name is all that is allowed.
+There may also be legal restrictions on naming a child.
+For example, in Japan, there is no space for a middle name on a child’s official birth registration, so only one given name is allowed.
 Also, pretty much every year in Japan, someone tries to register 悪魔 (Akuma) as a child’s name.
 The registrar always rejects that name as it means “devil”.
-So apparently, even though anyone can become a parent without special training, there are restrictions on what moniker you can give your child.
+So, apparently, even though anyone can become a parent without special training, there are restrictions on what moniker you can give your child.

 Naming Children in Western Cultures